You can access the PDF document by clicking this link.

 Dear Editor of the Coxwell Newsletter.

 Thank you for publishing the story of Marian Czerwinski.
 It is important to have it recorded.
 I wonder whether the Oxford Polish Association would like a copy (I have sent a copy - Ed).
 I well remember Marian’s smoke-emitting Robin Reliant.
 One of its incarnations burst into flames on the corner of Puddleduck Lane, leaving black scorch marks on the wall of what was then Helen Anderson’s house.
 Ann-Marie and I look forward to receiving our copy of the Newsletter and enjoy reading about life in Gt Coxwell, where we had five very happy years.
-Best wishes Ian Beckwith (Vicar of Gt Coxwell 1997-2002).
-We've had this link on the home page for a while, but here it is again if you have never seen it, from the BFI web site
+Best wishes Ian Beckwith (Vicar of Gt Coxwell 1997-2002). |

 Categories